What Is Mindfulness?

 Mindfulness is used as an umbrella term to reference a wide range of practices, ideals, and characteristics.
 For instance, many people associate meditation with mindfulness.
 While mindfulness and meditation can be interrelated, some forms of meditation have no relationship to mindfulness.

 According to an article from the Harvard Review of Psychiatry, mindfulness is a sense of self-awareness that arises when you pay attention to the present with no judgment.
-Mindfulness is born out of being consciously present in every moment of your life and when you acknowledge your experiences and feelings without judgment.
-Through mindfulness, you can shift the way you think about yourself, how you interact with others, and how you navigate through the world.
+Mindfulness is born out of being consciously present in every moment of your life and manifests when we acknowledge our experiences and feelings without judgment.
+Through mindfulness, clients can shift the way they think about themselves, the way they interact with others, and how they navigate through the world.

 What Are the 7 Principles of Mindfulness?

 It can be difficult to pin down elements of mindfulness, as its meaning and use have shifted and expanded over time.
 However, leading figures in the work of mindfulness have found seven principles that can help us understand how to incorporate these practices into our daily lives.

 - Learn to be an impartial witness to your experiences

 - Recognize and allow things to unfold in their own time

 - Learn to remain open and curious

 - Learn to trust in yourself and your feelings

 - Recognize it is okay to make mistakes